bbglab/bbgwiki/docs/BBGProtocols/BBglab_data_organization.md

-# BBGlab best practices on data organization
+# BBGlab best practices

-Here we present some best practices on how to organize data in projects in the **Cluster** and **Google Drive** to make your life easier and when day comes to be able to set up the **[BBGlab Exit protocol](https://drive.google.com/drive/folders/1veXAAucPqNQ2KIVFLyEJqPVjEeDcqsR-)**.
+We all want the BBGlab to be a well-organized space where files or data — yours or a colleague's — are quick and easy to find.
+To help, we present some best practices on how to organize data in projects in the **Cluster** and **Google Drive** to make your life easier to save time and boost efficiency.
+With these practices, you will also be able to set up **[BBGlab Exit protocol](https://drive.google.com/file/d/1Z-jg7cLP7lAPZL0PC88pnozc_7gVF_2S/view?usp=drive_link)** handing things over when the time comes, making transitions easy and efficient for everyone.

+In addition, we've included practices focused on sustainability to help reduce our carbon footprint and promote an environmentally friendly workplace.

 ## Organizing the data

 ### Project Compilation

+Essential information both for both finished and on going projects:

+ - Data:
-You MUST add the relevant information about your project to the ProjectCompilation excel for all the BBGlab members.
-It is the responsibility of all the people involved to keep it updated.
+   remember it is **essential** that all your project data is updated and stored in [BBGlab datasets](https://docs.google.com/spreadsheets/d/10eVPI8X9dObmSdypmcID0DTxO1XW8h3AGHbm_IT0El8/edit?usp=sharing).
+Check how to do it in the BBGWiki **Datasets/Datasets_BBGLAB**.
+It is responsibility of all the users involved in the project to keep it updated!

-Essential information both for finished and for on going projects:
- - Data
  - Scripts
  - Environments
  - Notebooks